FAQs

 I still have a few more questions about the MMSS program.
 What should I do next?

 Please contact the MMSS office.
-The program assistant can answer questions and also let you know the director’s office hours so that you can meet with him if you like.
+The program assistant can answer questions and also let you know the director’s office hours so that you can meet with the director.